Mayfest returning to Adamson Square on May 1

 The Mayfest Arts and Crafts Festival will be held in downtown Carrollton from 9:30 a.m. until 4:30 p.m. on Saturday, May 1.
 Booths for handmade arts and crafts will be spread across Adamson Square as well as along the four streets that converge on the square.
 Attendance for the event is free.

-Long range weather forecasts indicate the day will be partly cloudy with a high of 75 degrees Fahrenheit, according to weather.com.
+Long range weather forecasts indicate the day will be partly cloudy with a high of 75 degrees Fahrenheit, according to www.weather.com.

 The Mayfest festival is designed to showcase the downtown area and encourage residents and the visitors who travel to the city to shop downtown as well as patronize craftspeople who will set up in booths.
 The absence of food vendors during this year’s events means that downtown restaurants can expect extra interest.